 If you haven’t already been taking folic acid, start taking 400 micrograms a day as soon as possible – it can help reduce the likelihood of conditions such as spina bifida in your baby.
 Your body is more efficient at absorbing nutrients when you’re pregnant, so make sure you eat a balanced, healthy diet and take a multi-vitamin specifically formulated for pregnancy that includes 10 micrograms of vitamin D – and it shouldn’t contain vitamin A, which can harm your baby – find out more at NHS Choices.

-Although he’s only the size of a grain of rice, your baby has multiplied to more than 150 cells, and over the coming weeks, layers of cells will form different parts of the body.
+Although only the size of a grain of rice, your baby has multiplied to more than 150 cells, and over the coming weeks, layers of cells will form different parts of the body.
 For example, the outer layer will become your baby’s nervous system, skin and hair, while the inner layer will become breathing and digestive organs.
 The middle layer will become the skeleton, cartilage, muscles, circulatory system, kidneys and sex organs.

 This period of rapid change is when your baby’s most susceptible to damage from alcohol, drugs or illness so cutting out alcohol and reducing caffeine intake is recommended.
 If you want to find out more, check out the full government guidelines on pregnancy and alcohol.